phillipdinh/Maze-Generator-and-Pathfinder-Visualizer/README.md

 # Maze Generator and Pathfinder Visualizer using React

-This project renders a maze using React and provides algorithms to choose from that will animate their path for generating walls or finding the path from start to finish.
+This project renders a maze using React and provides algorithms to choose from.
+When chosen the algorithms will traverse the maze to either generate the maze walls or show the path to the end.

 ## Install Dependencies